duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/20_ros_baseline.md

 - [ground_projection_node](https://github.com/duckietown/dt-core/tree/daffy/packages/ground_projection): Used to project the lines onto the ground plane using the camera extrinsic calibration.
 - [lane_filter_node](https://github.com/duckietown/dt-core/tree/daffy/packages/lane_filter): Used to take the ground projected line segments and estimate the Duckiebot's position and orientation in the lane.
 - [lane_controller_node](https://github.com/duckietown/dt-core/tree/daffy/packages/lane_control): Used to take the estimate of the robot and generate a reference linear and angular velocities for the Duckiebot.

+In the event that you wanted to, for example change the launcher that was run in the final `CMD` line.

 ### `submission_ws/`